lucydot/ChooChoo/docs/intro.md

 !!! note "Sharing is caring"

     Users are strongly encouraged to share their ChooChoo repositories.
 This will enable other people to start from existing checklists and question sets and will make setup quicker over time.
-This can also incentivise student participation in the question bank, as their work will have impact beyond a single institution.
+Sharing can also incentivise student participation in building the question bank, as their work will have impact beyond a single institution.

 ### Which skills are needed to use ChooChoo?